ADGEfficiency/dsr-rl/PITCHME.md

 ---
 ### Gary Wang advice

-Debugging RL algorithms is very hard.
-Everything runs and you are not sure where the problem is.
+Debugging RL algorithms is very hard
+- everything runs and you are not sure where the problem is.

 Simple environments for testing
 - CartPole for discrete action spaces
 - Pendulum for continuous action spaces

 Be careful not to overfit these simple problems
+- use low capacity neural networks

 Rescale environment observations if they have known mins & maxs